s-zeid/AppBackup/README.md

         * `iosappbackup-<version>.tar.gz`
           Python source distribution generated with `make sdist`.
 * `src/`
+    * `cli-proxy/`
+      The CLI proxy client used in the iOS Simulator build.
     * `FixPermissions/` \*
       FixPermissions (C; fixes storage directory permissions)
     * `gui/`
       GUI source code and third-party libraries in Objective-C
         * `about.html/`
           Generator for the HTML file used in the About screen
+        * `AppBackupGUI.xcodeproj`
+          An Xcode project, *only* for use with iOS Simulator.
     * `python/`
       Python packages that are part of AppBackup
         * `iosappbackup/`